visgl/deck.gl/docs/layers/great-circle-layer.md

 The `GreatCircleLayer` is a variation of the [ArcLayer](/docs/layers/arc-layer.md).
 It renders flat arcs along the great circle joining pairs of source and target points, specified as latitude/longitude coordinates.

+> Starting v8.2, using this layer is identical to using the `ArcLayer` with props `greatCircle: true` and `getHeight: 0`.

 ```js
 import DeckGL, {GreatCircleLayer} from 'deck.gl';